HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

-In pages that use clip-path to clip an element, the vast majority are using inset(), the value that simply insets the box of the element, 88% of pages using clip-path have used this function.
+In pages that use `clip-path` to clip an element, the vast majority are using `inset()`, the value that simply insets the box of the element, 88% of pages using `clip-path` have used this function.

-After that, and the value none, most developers have chosen to use a polygon(), which is the value that gives the most flexibility to define your own path.
+After that, and the value `none`, most developers have chosen to use `polygon()`, which is the value that gives the most flexibility to define your own path.

 ## Responsive design

-While many developers are eagerly anticipating container queries, and new layout methods such as flexbox and grid can often enable a design to work well on multiple screen sizes, media queries are used in the majority of pages for responsive design.
+While many developers are eagerly anticipating [container queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Container_Queries), and new layout methods such as flexbox and grid can often enable a design to work well on multiple screen sizes, [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) are used in the majority of pages for responsive design.

-When developers write media queries, they most often test the width of the viewport. max-width and min-width were the most popular queries by far, the same as in 2020 and 2021.
+When developers write media queries, they most often test the width of the viewport. `max-width` and `min-width` were the most popular queries by far, the same as in 2020 and 2021.
 There was no ranking change in the third and fourth place results either.

 {{ figure_markup(
     image="media-query-features.png",